uwgraphics/relaxed_ik/README.md

 <b> RelaxedIK Solver </b>

+<b> NOTE: The dev branch is not quite ready for public use.
+I'm still testing out many of the new features, and the documentation has not been updated to reflect the changes.
+I would recommend sticking with the master branch for now - I'll be merging the dev branch to master when it's all ready to go in a few weeks </b>

 Welcome to RelaxedIK!
 This solver implements the methods discussed in our paper <i> RelaxedIK: Real-time Synthesis of Accurate and Feasible Robot Arm Motion </i> (http://www.roboticsproceedings.org/rss14/p43.html)

 Video of presentation at RSS 2018 (RelaxedIK part starts around 12:00) :